Cornell-MAE-UG/fa25-portfolio-Jon-Wan-Info/_projects/03_Dragonfly.md

 2. **What traps are currently in use - how do they lure the SLFs, and are they effective?**
    *Decision affected:* We can learn from these experiences to modify our traps (specifically the netting) to avoid ideas that do not work in practice.
 3. **What are the main barriers to removing egg masses: are they too high to reach, too hard to scrape off due to geometry of the object, or a difficult consistency?**
    *Decision affected:* Knowing this will allow us to design the geometry of the scraper for as many situations as possible and inform what features to focus on.

+## Functional Prototype

+## Client Report

 ---